- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Surgical procedures performed to treat cruciate ligament injuries are generally one of the following:

 1. Osteotomy techniques such as the TPLO or TTA procedures where a portion of the tibia bone is cut and repositioned with bone plates in order to stabilize the knee joint.
 These procedures are very effective, but are more invasive, require more equipment, and are considerably more expensive.
 Complications can be potentially severe since bone is cut and repositioned with plates and screws that may fail, or the bone not heal.
 We do not perform these procedures.

 3. Intracapsular (inside the joint) repairs using various graft techniques; not done as often today as in the past.

 Many studies show about an 85-90% success rate, regardless of procedure performed.
 As a general rule, very large dogs or very active dogs will probably do better with an osteotomy procedure.
-Also, dogs with chronic injuries often have significant degenerative and arthritic changes in the knee that will reduce the likelihood of an optimal recovery, regardless of procedure done.
+Also, dogs with chronic injuries often have significant degenerative and arthritic changes in the knee that will reduce the likelihood of an optimal recovery, regardless of which procedure is done.
 It is important with any cruciate surgery to remove the remnants of the damaged ligament and to inspect the menisci (wedges of cartilage between the femur and tibia that act as shock absorbers) in the joint for damage and to remove any damaged portions as they cannot heal and cause pain.